celestiaorg/op-alt-da/API.md

 **Error Responses:**
 - `400 Bad Request` - Invalid commitment format
-- `404 Not Found` - Blob not found
+- `404 Not Found` - Blob not found OR not yet confirmed on Celestia DA
 - `500 Internal Server Error` - Database error

+**Important:** GET returns 404 until the blob is confirmed on Celestia DA (typically 15-90 seconds after PUT).

 ---